constantinevassil/tc-virtualbox-ubuntu-xenial64-rocksdb/README.md

 ubuntu@tc-rocksdb:/vagrant/rocksdb$ ar: creating librocksdb.a
 ```

-The resulting RocksDB static library is in rocksdb folder in your host machine.
+The resulting RocksDB static library librocksdb.a (343 MB) is in rocksdb folder in your host machine.